Frequently Asked Questions | Denney Family Therapy

 What approach do you use in therapy?

-Ryan draws from Internal Family Systems (IFS), humanistic and client-centered therapy, existential work, and interpersonal neurobiology, often supporting individuals and professionals navigating stress, identity, and relational patterns.
+Ryan draws from Internal Family Systems, humanistic and client-centered therapy, existential work, and interpersonal neurobiology.
+He often works with stress, identity, relational patterns, and the emotional weight carried by professionals, men, teens, and families.

 What if my teen doesn’t want to come to therapy?

-That’s completely normal.
-We work hard to build trust and create a space that feels safe, not forced.
-If your teen is hesitant, we can start slow.
-We often find that once they realize it’s not about being “fixed” but being understood, things begin to shift.
+That is very common.
+We work hard to create a space that feels safe, respectful, and not forced.
+If your teen is hesitant, we can talk through ways to begin gently.
+Often, once they realize therapy is not about fixing them but helping them feel understood, it can become easier to engage.

 Do you offer golf therapy?